 Jan works mostly in philosophy of science, in particular the foundations of statistical inference, formal epistemology and decision theory.
-He regularly publishes in journals such as Mind, Philosophy of Science, and British Journal for the Philosophy of Science and he is currently finishing a research monograph “Bayesian Philosophy of Science” (with Stephan Hartmann).
+He publishes in journals such as Philosophical Review, Mind, Philosophy of Science, and British Journal for the Philosophy of Science and he is currently finishing a research monograph “Bayesian Philosophy of Science” (with Stephan Hartmann).
 For more information, see his personal homepage.
-You may contact him at j dot sprenger at tilburguniversity dot edu.
+You may contact him at jan dot sprenger at unito dot it.

 Felipe Romero is a postdoctoral researcher on the project (since September 2016).
 His research interests fall in the domains of philosophy of science, social epistemology, and philosophy of cognitive science.
 In his current work, he explores the role of the social structure of science on the production, propagation, and correction of scientific error.
 He is also interested in the metaphysics and epistemology of mechanisms, knowledge ascriptions, and social comparison.

 Noah N.N. van Dongen is a Ph.D. candidate on the project (since September 2016).
 He studied Arts and Culture Studies at the Erasmus University Rotterdam, which got him interested in statistics and research methods.
 After graduation he taught statistics at Erasmus School of History Culture and Communication and did research on art appreciation from a neuroscientific and cultural sociological perspective.
 His main interests are the dependencies between how statistics and research methods are and should be used and what could be done to close the gap.
 You may contact him at n dot djaye at gmail dot com.